ATTORNEYS ADVOCATES LITIGATORS

 • The length of the marriage.

 Arizona judges generally classify whether a marriage was long-term or short-term.
 Any marriage less than ten years is usually considered short-term.
 Short-term marriages typically result in smaller alimony awards.
+Most court orders require alimony payments last 30% to 50% of the marriage duration.

 Child Custody and Visitation in a Chandler Divorce